Your Pilot's on Fire: Episode

-On the main stage, RuPaul welcomes judges Michelle Visage and Carson Kressley, as well as guest judges Lisa Robertson and Noah Galvin.
-The runway category is "Club Kid Couture".
+On elimination day, the contestants make final preparations in the workroom for the fashion show.
+The Club Kids are a topic of discussion.
+On the main stage, RuPaul welcomes judges Visage and Kressley, as well as guest judges Lisa Robertson and Noah Galvin.
+RuPaul reveals the assignment and runway category ("Club Kid Couture"), then the fashion show commences.
+After the contestants present their looks, the judges and contestants watch the filmed television pilots.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Peppermint, Sasha Velour, Shea Couleé, and Trinity Taylor receive positive critiques, and Sasha Velour and Shea Couleé are both winners of the challenge.
 Alexis Michelle, Nina Bo'nina Brown, and Valentina receive negative critiques, and Alexis Michelle is deemed safe.
-Nina Bo'nina Brown and Valentina place in the bottom and face off in a lip-sync to "Greedy" (2016) by Ariana Grande.
+Nina Bo'nina Brown and Valentina place in the bottom and face off in a lip-sync contest to "Greedy" (2016) by Ariana Grande.
 Nina Bo'nina Brown wins the lip-sync and Valentina is eliminated from the competition.